Scalene Triangle

 Below are some characteristics and properties of scalene triangles:

 • Triangle Inequality: The triangle inequality theorem applies to scalene triangles, just as it does for all triangles.
 It states that the sum of the lengths of any two sides of a triangle must be greater than the length of the third side.
-In mathematical terms, for a scalene triangle with sides a, b, and c: a + b > c, b + c > a, and c + a > b.
+In mathematical terms, if a, b and c are the lengths of the sides of a scalene triangle, then:

 • Angle Relationships: Since the angles of a scalene triangle are all different, there are no special relationships between the angles.
 Each angle have different measure.